arlyon/async-stripe/README.md

 stripe-rust 0.1.1
 =================

-A rust wrapper around Stripe's  HTTP api
+A rust wrapper for the Stripe HTTP API

 ## Usage
 Put this in your `Cargo.toml`: